jMonkeyBuilder/.github/profile/README.md

-## jMonkeyEngine SpaceShift 3D Scene editor :
+## A custom jMonkeyEngine 3D Scene editor :

 ### Original author :
 Alexandr Brui also known as JavaSaBr.